HannachiHassen/Manual-Testing-Interview-Questions/README.md

 ## 9. What is test coverage?
 Test coverage is a metric that indicates how much of the source code is covered by the tests, allowing the tester to verify the quality of their testing.
 Testers can use it to determine whether they're testing everything they're supposed to.
 Depending on the way people approach testing, test coverage can mean different things to different people.
-  - Product: It means looking at test coverage to answer the question: Which features or areas of the software do your tests cover?
+  - **Product**: It means looking at test coverage to answer the question: Which features or areas of the software do your tests cover?
-  - Requirements: The software might work well, but it's not useful to the customer if it doesn't satisfy their needs.
+  - **Requirements**: The software might work well, but it's not useful to the customer if it doesn't satisfy their needs.
 Requirements coverage indicates how many of the requirements are tested.
-  - Source Code: This is usually a developer's domain and is a white-box testing technique.
+  - **Source Code**: This is usually a developer's domain and is a white-box testing technique.
 The developer can check how much of their source code is covered by the unit tests.

 ## 10. Name some methods that can be used in code coverage.
 Code coverage is a software testing metric that measures how many blocks, lines, or arcs of code are executed when a test suite runs.
 Code coverage can be determined by several methods, including: